 Managing Our Wildlife Heritage by Ron Thomson (2006).
 "I found myself engrossed in a work of great substance and importance.
 Don't let the small size of this book fool you; it is one of the best and most lucid guides to conservation and wildlife management in Africa that I have ever read.
 It carries a profound message for all Africans.
 Our critically important societal conservation priorities are: number one - the soil; number two - the plants; and number three - the animals.
 Don't get distracted by emotional debates about the animals - without the soil they are doomed anyway!"
 Dr John Ledger

 A Game Warden's Report by Ron Thomson (2003).
-"There isn't anybody who loves wildlife and/or who works with wildlife, in Africa, therefore, who can afford not to have this book on their bookshelves" MC de Jager, South Africa
+"There isn't anybody who loves wildlife and/or who works with wildlife, in Africa, therefore, who can afford not to have this book on their bookshelves" M C de Jager, South Africa.
+Currently unavailable.

 The Adventures Of Shadrek: Southern Africa's Most Infamous Elephant Poacher by Ron Thomson (2001) is the story of a man called Shadrek, whose elephant poaching exploits in Gonarezhou National Park are legend.
 Ron Thomson was the game warden in charge of the Gonarezhou Park and pursued the fascinating character called Shadrek.

-On Wildlife "Conservation" by Ron Thomson (1986) is on the principles and practicalities of wildlife management.
+On Wildlife "Conservation" by Ron Thomson (1986) is a very readable book (minimal scientific jargon) about the principles and practicalities of wildlife management.